 Bursa and Cumalıkızık: the Birth of the Ottoman Empire

 Turkey is a treasure trove of historical sites, with its rich cultural heritage attracting millions of tourists annually.
-Among the countless gems that adorn this ancient land, two UNESCO World Heritage Sites are significant in Turkey’s history: Bursa and Cumalıkızık.
+Among the countless gems adorn this ancient land, two UNESCO World Heritage Sites are significant in Turkey’s history: Bursa and Cumalıkızık.
 These sites showcase the architectural splendor of the Ottoman Empire and mark the birthplace of one of history’s most formidable empires.

 Situated at the foot of Mount Uludağ in northwestern Turkey, Bursa is a testament to the grandeur and power amassed by the Ottoman Empire.
 Founded in 1299 by Osman I, this city was an influential political and economic center for centuries.